velis74/DynamicForms/doc/documents/guides/templates.rst

 ------

 Templates are organised in template packs for different UI libraries.
-DynamicForms provides template packs for bootstrap v3 / v4 and for jQuery.
+DynamicForms provides template packs for bootstrap v3 / v4 with jQuery UI templates pending.

 .. code-block:: python
    :name: settings.py

    DYNAMICFORMS_TEMPLATE = 'dynamicforms/bootstrap'
-   # or
-   DYNAMICFORMS_TEMPLATE = 'dynamicforms/jquery'

 Main template is base.html.
 HTML and its head tag are defined here.
 There are three blocks, that can be used in deriving